cnktech/cnk-demos/eslint-prettier-config/README.md

     - Ensure “Format on Save Mode” is set to “File”
     - In the search bar search for“default formatter” and in the dropdown select “esbenp.prettier-vscode”
         - This allows prettier to format all our file types

+For set-up in **already existing CNK projects**, make sure you have installed “ESLint” and “Prettier - Code formatter” in VS Code Extensions tab.
+When you first clone a project repo onto your machine, run `npm install` to install all packages included in the project.
+ESLint and Prettier should already be there.

 ## ESLint can extend Prettier rules